Acsigen/sysadmin-playground/Containers/Kubernetes.md

 The deployment is helped by the replica set.
 The replica set takes care of the replication and if the desired number is not fulfilled it will start pods automatically to meet the requirements.

+In K8s, Deployments are considered stateless applications because they don't need to store and keep track of data.
+Every interaction is considered new.

+Also check [Stateful Sets](#statefulsets) for stateful applications.

 ### Create deployments

 The most common way to create multiple pods, for scaling purposes, is by using deployments.